 "Wellness must be a prerequisite to all else.
 Students cannot be intellectually proficient if they are physically and psychologically unwell." - Ernest Boyer

 We think our students are exceptional in every way but sometimes they get sick or are injured and need some help.

-The Mission of Health Services is to provide nursing and medical care to enrolled students of Trinity University thereby enhancing the health of the Trinity community.
-We seek to support the educational process by promoting and empowering students to develop an optimal level of holistic wellness so that they can achieve their personal and intellectual potential and minimize interruptions in their academic pursuits.
-We acknowledge the wide diversity of our patients, which includes students of color, international students, LGBT students, and students from all socio-economic backgrounds with varying religious and/or spiritual beliefs.
-We are dedicated to providing accessible, high-quality, culturally-sensitive medical and nursing care to all of our patients.
+The mission of Trinity University Health Services is to provide high quality, accessible nursing and medical care to enrolled students of Trinity University.
+We seek to support the educational process by promoting, instructing and empowering students to develop an optimal level of holistic wellness so that they can achieve their personal and intellectual potential and minimize interruptions in their academic pursuits.
+We acknowledge the wide diversity of our patients and are dedicated to providing developmentally appropriate, culturally-sensitive medical and nursing care.

 In our efforts to assist our community in staying well and provide the most appropriate care to each of our patients we require all students living on campus to submit a health record that includes health history, a recent physical exam, documentation of immunization, tuberculosis screening and proof of health insurance.
 The University requires all students to provide proof of health insurance, annually.
 Health Services is responsible for collecting this information.

 When Health Services is closed and students have questions about what to do if they are not feeling well they may refer to the Self-Care Guide for advice and the location of off-campus medical facilities, when necessary.